What is eczema?

 Are There Different Types Of Eczema?

-There are four main subcategories of dermatitis or eczema or dermatitis: Atopic, Allergic Contact, Irritant Contact, and Stasis.
+There are four main subcategories of dermatitis or eczema: Atopic, Allergic Contact, Irritant Contact, and Stasis.

 What Is Atopy And How Does It Affect My Eczema?